123456789_123456789_123456789_123456789_123456789_

 end

 INFO: Tables with composite primary keys require passing array values rather than integer IDs to many methods.
-See also the Active Record Querying guide to learn more.
+See also the Active Record Composite Primary Keys guide to learn more.

-If the helpers provided by Active Record aren't enough you can use the execute method to execute arbitrary SQL:
+If the helpers provided by Active Record aren't enough, you can use the execute method to execute SQL commands.
+For example,

 For more details and examples of individual methods, check the API documentation.